 The Tropical Ravine House in Botanic Gardens

 Also located within the Botanic Gardens, the Tropical Ravine House was built by head gardener Charles McKimm in 1889 with a unique design.
 A sunken ravine runs the length of the building, with a balcony on each side.
 The most popular attraction is the Dombeya, which flowers every February.
-The Tropical Ravine also contains some of the oldest seed plants around today.
+Moreover, summer days in the Tropical Ravine are perfect for playing, relaxing, and soaking up the rays.